 So, which carry handgun caliber is the “best”?
-After exhaustive research in the comment sections of various blogs and online forums, I have determined which cartridge is the best for self defense carry.
-Behold, the classic argument is settled for all time . . .
+After exhaustive research of the comment sections of various blogs and online forums, I have determined which cartridge is the best for defensive carry.
+Behold, the classic argument has now been settled for all time.

 The .380 ACP is admittedly weak but it’s totally worth it if the only gun you can carry is a small one.
 But if you’re going to carry something that size, you might as well go for the reliability and versatility or a .38 special revolver.

 Then again, .38 special itself is wholly inadequate as a service/defense cartridge when using traditional lead round nose bullets and is downright anemic compared to the .357 magnum.